Yuri-Vlasqz/3D_Human_Pose_MediaPipe/README.md

 # 3D Human Pose MediaPipe
-**Multi-Camera Human Pose triangulation, with real-time 3D graph feedback.**
+**Multi-Camera Markerless Human Pose triangulation, with real-time 3D graph feedback.**

 ## How it works?
 - Each camera feed processing is multithreaded for performance increase in I/O bound and blocking operations, such as,